jojozhuang/jojozhuang.github.io/_tutorial/theory/google-file-system.md

 draft: true
 ---

-> Paper of Google File System.
+> Paper of The Google File System.

+Google File System is a scalable distributed file system for large distributed & data-intensive applications.
+This paper is the inspiration for HDFS, the file system that powers `Hadoop`.

 ## 1. Introduction
 * Running on inexpensive commodity hardware.